Good Bye, So Long: Release

 "Good Bye, So Long" was released as a single on Modern Records in May 1965.
 It reached No. 31 on Billboard's R&B Singles chart and No. 108 on Bubbling Under The Hot 100.
 Tina Turner promoted the record on Shindig! in August 1965.
 The B-side "Hurt Is All You Gave Me" received a 4 star rating from Billboard.
 Both songs appeared on the compilation album The Soul of Ike & Tina, released on Kent Record in 1966.
-After the success of "River Deep – Mountain High" overseas, Stateside Records licensed the record and released it as a single in the UK.
+After the success of "River Deep – Mountain High" overseas, Stateside Records released the record as a single in the UK in October 1966.

 A different version of "Good Bye, So Long" later appeared on Ike & Tina Turner's 1970 album Workin' Together.
 They performed a live version of the song in the 1971 film Taking Off.
 That year, it was released as a single on BYG Records in France with "It's Crazy Baby" as the B-side track.